The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 In November 2020, Tristan Tanner was hired as a non-exempt employee at Stryker Corporation, a medical supply company.
 As a materials handler, Tanner was responsible for delivering and retrieving Stryker’s equipment to and from hospitals and surgical centers.

 The following month, Tanner learned his girlfriend was pregnant and notified the company that the child was due in early August 2021.
+He had questions about:

-1. Attendance policy
+1. Attendance Policy

 Under the company’s attendance policy, non-exempt employees accrued two points for being “absent from work without an available sick day.”
 As a general rule, employees who violated the policy received a first written warning for accruing two points and a second written warning for accruing four points.
 The warnings were discretionary, the policy indicated.
 Employees who accumulated five points were subject to termination.
 The company used Workday, a common HR platform, to track absences.
 Employees had access to Workday.

-2. FMLA policy
+2. FMLA Policy

-The company also had a Family and Medical Leave Action (FMLA) policy.
+The company also had a Family and Medical Leave Act (FMLA) policy.
 Relevant here, the policy provides employees with 12 weeks of unpaid leave following the birth of a child.
 Under the policy, “a father’s FMLA leave for the birth of his child begins on the day of his child’s birth.”
 If a father was absent from work prior to the birth, the company required the father to use PTO or sick days “to cover these absences.”

-3. Parental leave policy
+3. Parental Leave Policy

 In addition, the company had a parental leave policy that provided six weeks of paid leave.
 Under it, an employee’s leave for the birth of a child begins when the “child is born and once the employee submits documentary proof of the child’s birth.”